Parental Involvement

 Learning Assemblies

-As a school, we are passionate about children having chance to participate in the performing arts.
-Each year group will be involved in putting together their own Christmas show.
+As a school, we are passionate about children having chance to orate.
+Each year group will be involved in putting together a festive performance.

 Curriculum Meetings